-The Caregiver Programme consists of a 10 week course in which the participants are invited to first engage in the arena, where the equine specialist focuses on equine-assisted intervention activities with the horses.
-The Caregiver Porgramme consist of fun and simple equine activities.
-The programme also includes an additional 10 sessions in the sharing hub to further integrate the arena processes.
+The Caregiver Programme consists of a 10 week course in which the participants are invited to first engage in the arena, where they embark on equine-assisted intervention projects with the horses.
+These activities, whilst being fun in nature, are also solution-orientated and designed to gently challenge the participants in that area.
+The 10 week course also includes 10 sessions in the Sharing Hub.

 This programme does not involve horse riding or require any experience in horsemanship.